conradakunga/Blog/_posts/2025-01-17-primary-constructors-and-their-pitfalls.md

     - .NET
 ---

-When declaring a type, you will typically create it with a [constructor](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors), through which you will **initialize any state** that is necessary for the class to carry out its intended functions.
+When declaring a type, you typically create it with a constructor, which **initializes any state necessary** for the class to carry out its intended functions.

 Let us take, for example, the following simple type: